karstenw/Cactus-opml-Outliner/README.md

 Major features one would expect are missing:
 + find/replace
-+ cut/copy/paste (but inside a document copy (not cut) & paste work via context menu)

 Due to the way how Cactus writes it's documents you might be surprised at what you get after a save.
 For example, the RSS file type writes only RSS 2.0 files even though you opened an atom feed.